 Every successful Lyme treatment consists of the following components; combating the bacteria, strengthening the immune system, detoxification and support of the detoxing organs.
 Besides that, Lyme disease absorbs vitamin B12.
 Treatment should be administered with utmost care, as it is often too taxing to apply many methods at once, achieving the opposite of what is ultimately desired.
 There is a broad spectrum of natural methods available as part of treatment against Lyme disease and the effect of each can differ per person, requiring regular alterations during the course of your treatment.
 Therefore, personal and adequate counseling is invaluable.

 There are many botanical and natural remedies available to support your recovery process, of which a couple will be mentioned here.
 These are supplements and are obtainable online.
 Please, always go to an alternative health professional if you prefer to treat your health issues the natural way.
 It’s not recommended that you treat Lyme on your own.

 Dipsacus: strenghtens the immune system, detoxifies the body and supports the liver and kidneys.

 - Cat’s Claw: helps combat bacteria, is anti-inflammatory and mildly analgesic.

 - Sarsaparilla: a botanical supplement that isn’t commonly used in The Netherlands.
 Its effects are mild and gradual, but it combats components of the toxins Borrelia releases.
 It can be a useful remedy against Jarisch-Herxheimer reaction, which may occur when the body detoxes too rapidly and the body can’t handle the amount of toxins released at once, causing existing symptoms to increase.
 Sarsaparilla also reaches the blood-brain barrier, causing it to be an effective remedy for brainfog.

-To make an appointment, please call or send an email.
+To make an appointment, please send an email.
 Feel free to contact us if you have questions and/or comments.